 There are several advantages to choosing a neti pot as your means of sinus treatment.
 Neti pot benefits include:

 - Improves conditions without the side effects of over-the-counter medication, like drowsiness or stimulation.

 You may be wondering, Are neti pots safe?
 And, Do neti pots work?
 Yes, if you use them correctly.
 But it’s always best to consult with your healthcare provider about the best course of action and if a neti pot is a good choice for you.
-It’s also important to be sure you use it properly.

 Need some neti pot instructions?
 For your standard teapot-shaped neti pot, the tool works pretty simply.
 Here’s what do to: